tasmota/docs/docs/Visual-Studio-Code.md

 **Note:** Press `Ctrl` + `Shift` + `P` and type `PlatformIO` to see all options.

-Select the desired firmware by editing file _platformio.ini_ as needed.
+Select the desired firmware via VSC [menu](https://docs.platformio.org/en/latest/integration/ide/vscode.html#project-tasks).

 Easy compilation can be performed from the icons at the bottom of the VSC screen.